pubkey/rxdb/README.md

   Reactive means that you can not only query the current state, but <b>subscribe</b> to all state changes like the result of a query or even a single field of a document.
   This is great for UI-based <b>realtime</b> applications in a way that makes it easy to develop and also has great performance benefits but can also be used to create fast backends in Node.js.<br />
   RxDB provides an easy to implement <a href="https://rxdb.info/replication.html">protocol</a> for realtime <b>replication</b> with your existing infrastructure or any compliant CouchDB endpoint.<br />
-  RxDB is based on a storage interface that enables you to swap out the underlaying storage engine.
+  RxDB is based on a storage interface that enables you to swap out the underlying storage engine.
 This increases <b>code reuse</b> because you can use the same database code for different JavaScript environments by just switching out the storage settings.
 </p>

 Use the [quickstart](https://rxdb.info/quickstart.html), read the [documentation](https://rxdb.info/install.html) or explore the [example projects](https://github.com/pubkey/rxdb/tree/master/examples).